firstcontributions/first-contributions/README.md

 ```
 git remote add upstream https://github.com/firstcontributions/first-contributions.git
 ```
-once you set the upstream you don't have to clone the repository everytime there is an update
+once you set the upstream you don't have to clone the repository everytime there is an update in the main repository.

 ## Create a branch